deferpanic/goweave/README.md

 The name sucks - suggest a new one.

 ### Why!??!

+"Which is our fulltime job, write a program to write a program"
+  - rob pike

 We came to go to get away from java!!
 What's the matter with you!?

 I agree this concept can and has been abused in the past.
 However, being